lion10/Meetup_Web/README.md

 # MeetUp app
-et more details go to the readme f

 I have produced this app during my journey in learning how to build a full-stack app on Linkedin.

 ## Technologies